-Every once in a while we’re asked what is the number one thing that Elkhart area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
+Every once in a while we’re asked what is the most important thing that Elkhart area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
-Buying new furnace and return air filters is extremely important to the ideal operation of your HVAC system, as well as your home's air quality.
-Did you know indoor air pollution is among the top five environmental health risks?
-It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not a tough thing to do for most Elkhart homeowners, but there are often two obstacles to actually accomplishing this task:
+Buying new furnace and return air filters is crucial to the ideal operation of your HVAC system, as well as your home's air quality.
+Research suggests that indoor air pollution is one of the top five environmental health risks?
+We know it's the last thing on your mind, but this is really important stuff.
+Changing the air filters is not a tough thing to do for most Elkhart homeowners, but there are often two challenges to actually accomplishing this task:

 - Replacing them at the proper time.